 Sometimes our brains look for things that confirm our deepest fears.
 Sometimes these fears are based on a false view of ourselves, maybe coming from something said to you once about how they saw you.
 That’s the thing with trauma, it’s not always just about the event, but how the event changes how we see the world… and how we see ourselves.

-That deep pain can get lodged in our body.
+That deep pain can get lodged in our bodies.
 I don’t know the details of your sexual trauma, but it would be incredibly normal — even after you have worked on healing — to feel like you messed up in some way.
 As if you intentionally put yourself in a situation to contract HPV.
-After your sexual trauma until the deeper healing was in motion you might have blamed yourself for being in a situation that got you hurt, or staying in an abusive relationship for so long.
-1 in 5 women experience rape, and 1 in 3 women experience intimate partner violence, it sadly is that common, you are one of many, not alone in this at all.
+After your sexual trauma until the deeper healing was in motion, you might have blamed yourself for being in a situation that got you hurt or staying in an abusive relationship for so long.
+Sexual assault and intimate partner violence, sadly, is very common — you are one of many, not alone in this at all.
 And although you did not name that your sexual abuse was from a past partner, if it is, I wonder if that is adding to your fear of causing harm now.

 This is my professional assessment but yours is more important.
 Let me ask you: Why do you think this is feeling so hard?
 After all, you've been let off the hook.
 You can do nothing.
 Go along like you did not know this to be true.
 If that were an option for you emotionally, you would not feel stuck right now.
 Sometimes when we are feeling fixated on something, we need to lean all the way into the spiral.
 You can set a timer, grab a journal and start the timer, and just run those thoughts out to the very end.